HOW TO SET UP GOOGLE ANALYTICS GOALS

 STEP 2: SELECT THE TYPE OF GOAL IN GOOGLE ANALYTICS

-There are three different type of goals you can configure.
+There are three different types of goals you can configure.

-What is a destination goal?
-It is a page based or destination goals which measure people reaching a particular key page on your website.
+What is the destination goal?
+It is a page-based or destination goals which measure people reaching a particular key page on your website.